janikvonrotz/PowerShell-PowerUp/README.md

 ##What you'll get##

-* Powershell profile configuration
+* Powershell profile installation with some advanced features:
+** Install the profile in the folder of your choice
+** Add default registry keys
+** Create System Path Variables
+** Add the context menu feature "Open Powershell here" ** Register your profile for further updates through the GitHub repo ** Enable Powershell Remoting

-* Powershell remoting support
+* Powershell profile configurations:
-* Auto logger for every powershell session
+** Auto logger for every powershell session
-* Easy integration of custom function (Just add them to the Function Folder)
+** Default Settings for the console
-* Easy integration of new Powershell modules (Just add them to the Modules Folder)
+** Auto loader for custom functions (function folder) ** Easy integration of new Powershell modules (Just add them to the modules folder or download them with PsGet)

-* Windows sheduled task support
-* Update directly from GitHub repo
-* Add default registry keys
-* Start rdp session from the commandline
+* Powershell IDE:
-* Some good examples for powerfull and sophisticated Powershell scripts
+** Manage your remote configurations (Enter Get-RemoteConfigurations -ListAvailable to start) ** Get some powerfull and sophisticated Powershell scripts (scripts folder)

 ##How to install:##